iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How are Divorce Records Generated in Iowa?

-Iowa divorce records are documents that provide evidence and proof about the dissolution or termination of a marriage.
-Divorce in Iowa means the termination of a marriage between two parties.
-In 2018, the state recorded 7.1 divorces per 1000 women who are age 15 and above.
+Iowa divorce records provide evidence and proof of the dissolution or termination of a marriage.
+In Iowa, divorce means the termination of a marriage between two parties.
+In 2018, the state recorded 7.1 divorces per 1000 women aged 15 and above.

 According to Iowa Code - Sections 598.5 and 598.17, Iowa allows for only a no-fault divorce filing.
-Pursuant to this, Iowa will only grant married couples divorce if one the parties can prove any of the following:
+Courts generally grant married couples a divorce if one of the parties proves any of the following:

 • Irreconcilable differences